 The GTX 1060 is a big step up from the 1050, offering a massive 95% performance boost.
 With this powerhouse, you’ll be exceeding the PS4 Pro by a pretty good margin, and will also start knocking on the door to VR capabilities!
 You won’t have a problem playing games at 1080p60 with this card.

-However, it’s not all good news since buying this GPU will add a decent $50 to the cost of the build.
-Iif you don’t upgrade the CPU alongside it, you may find it bottlenecking in some titles.
+However, it’s not all good news since buying this GPU will add a decent $80 to the cost of the build.
+Moreover, if you don’t upgrade the CPU alongside it, you may find it bottlenecking in some titles.

-The Corsair CXM 450W offers an extra 50W of power and an 80+ Bronze Certification over the PSU in this build, which is pretty good.
+The Corsair CXM 450W offers 50W less of power but is still has an 80+ Bronze Certification, which is pretty good.
 But that’s not why we’re recommending it.
 The real reason why is simple: less headaches.